trincellshelvin/allergyweatherapi/README.md

 ### Tasks Completed

 - Created mailing list component which is set as a footer to send an email to user.
+- Added router to all useEffect and useState files to ensure proper movement at deployment.

 ### Learnings and Insights

+- How to use command prompt to allow access to mail client

 ### Next Steps

+- deploy page and possibly correct ASCII formatting on pages.

 ## Getting Started